 Transform Your Grading Practices Through UDL

-There are a lot of great ideas circulating about grading lately.
-Our Novak Education colleague, Chris Bronke, provides us with a great definition of what Standards Based Grading is all about in his article on Standards Based Learning.
+There are a lot of transformational ideas circulating about grading lately.
+Our Novak Education colleague, Chris Bronke, provides a great definition of Standards Based Grading in his article on Standards Based Learning.
 Other educators like Irvin Peckham and Alfie Kohn “offer compelling evidence for higher quality student work and more meaningful opportunities for instruction when grades are either eliminated or nearly unrecognizable as grades.”
 (Morgan 2020) Tamony discusses how important it is for us to make sure that “grading methods accurately report content knowledge” (Tamony 2021).
-And others have discussed better ways to make grading “more effective and efficient” (Barber & Nester 2018).
-So, today we would like to add to this discussion and talk about how we can make grading more compatible with Universal Design for Learning.
+And others have discussed better ways to make grading more effective and efficient (Barber & Nester, 2018; O'Connor, 2019).
+In this blog, we want to discuss how we can make assessment practices, marking, and ultimately grading students more compatible with Universal Design for Learning (UDL).

-UDL is all about providing options and choices for your students so that you can eliminate barriers and give each student an opportunity to succeed both in and outside of school.
-Yet, grading practices are so often punitive and not really focused on really measuring what matters.
+UDL is all about providing options and choices for your students so that you can eliminate barriers and allow each student to succeed both in and outside of school.
+Yet, our assessment and grading practices are so often punitive and not focused on really measuring what matters.
 How can we change that?
-How can create a unique grading system that gives students voice, choice and autonomy?
-How can we transform our grading practices to actually help students learn?
+How can create a unique assessment system that gives students a voice, choice, and autonomy and help students learn?

-This UDL Grading Flowchart that we created can help guide you through your UDL grading process.
-It starts off by creating informal diagnostic and formative assessments that really do give students the opportunity to grade themselves and gives multiple opportunities for students to practice the topic at hand, revise submitted work without penalty, reflect on what they are doing, get mastery oriented feedback and review their assessments.
+This UDL Assessment Flowchart that we created can help guide you through your UDL assessment process.
+It starts off by creating informal diagnostic and formative assessments that allow students to grade themselves and gives multiple opportunities for students to practice the topic at hand, revise submitted work without penalty, reflect on what they are doing, get mastery-oriented feedback, and review their assessments.

-1. Do you provide diagnostic and formative assessments to your learners before grading?
+1. Do you provide diagnostic and formative assessments to your learners?

-Now, let’s face it, you can’t wait until you have the results of these assessments to totally plan out the lesson and the rest of the assessments but as an experienced teacher you can use the results of the diagnostic to customize the plan that you have already created.
-A UDL lesson already has options and choices embedded, because you have already proactively planned for variability but the diagnostic can give you very important insight into adjustments you will need to make or choices or assessments you might need to add or remove.
+Now, let’s face it, you can’t wait until you have the results of these assessments to plan out the lesson and the rest of the assessments, but as an experienced teacher, you can use the results of diagnostics to customize the plan that you have already created.
+A UDL lesson already has options and choices embedded because you have already proactively planned for variability, but the diagnostic can give you very important insight into adjustments you will need to make or choices or assessments you might need to add or remove to make the learning experience more accessible and engaging.
 It will also provide the students with an important progress monitoring tool and help them self-differentiate based on what they already know or can do.

 2. Are your assessments aligned to stated standards and objectives and designed with multiple means for action and expression?